 Glass Half Full: Have a plan to carry around a glass of pop, juice, or water to minimize offers from others.

-Prepare your line: If you can assume you will get questions from others about any changes to your drinking, it is helpful to prepare for the interaction ahead of time.
-Aim to take a deep breath, and make your boundary clear.
-For example, you could respond with “thank you for your concern, but I’d rather not talk about that right now”.
+Prepare Your Line: Aim to take a deep breath and make your boundary clear.
+For example, you could respond with “Thank you for your concern, but I’d rather not talk about that right now”.
 It can be helpful to plan to follow up with a new topic such as work updates, favourite sport teams, or films and television shows.

 The holidays can be an especially hard time of year but remember - you are not alone.
 Archways Centre for CBT can help you navigate through hard times and provide support whenever you are ready.
 Be gentle to yourself this season.